narratorjay/vcsep-coding-challenge/README.md

 pages.

 ## Data
-The data you need can be found in [File 10: local authority district summaries](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/833995/File_10_-_IoD2019_Local_Authority_District_Summaries__lower-tier__.xlsx).
+The Local Authority District IMD data you need can be found in [File 10: local authority district summaries](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/833995/File_10_-_IoD2019_Local_Authority_District_Summaries__lower-tier__.xlsx).
+For any geospatial analysis, matching boundary files can be found [here](https://geoportal.statistics.gov.uk/datasets/local-authority-districts-december-2019-boundaries-uk-buc).

 ## Output
 How you choose to present your findings is also up to you, but ideally you will present the data in a visually compelling way, such as an R/Python notebook, a Shiny/Plotly web app, blog post, etc.

-## What we are looking for
-- Code organisation skills
-- Data wrangling and visualisation
-- Coding ability will be weighted more heavily than interpretation of results
-- You should spend no more than three hours on this task

 ## Submission Instructions
 1. Fork this repository
 2. Make sure the repository is public (Settings -> Manage access)
-3. Ensure the respository contains all the data, files, and output (this could be a link to an external site if you posted the output as a blog post, for example)
+3. Ensure your respository contains all the data, files, and output you generated (this could be a link to an external site if you posted the output as a blog post, for example)
-3. Submit a link to your forked repository to mattthomas@redcross.org.uk no later than 12:00, 09.07.21.
+3. Submit a link to your forked repository to mattthomas@redcross.org.uk no later than 12:00, 09.07.21

+## What we are looking for
+- Code is well structured and follows best principles and patterns (e.g., DRY)
+- The analysis is reproducible

 ## FAQ
 1. *Who will own the code I write?*